 Typically, you need at least three of the four positions staffed by different people for them to be effective in their job.
-Since most companies of this smaller size will never justify a $200,000 or higher budget for IT personnel they are left with one of two choices: staff inadequately or outsource.
+Since most companies of this smaller size will never justify a $200,000 or higher budget for IT personnel they are left with one of two choices: insourcing your managed IT staff inadequately or outsource.
 From a cost effectiveness standpoint a full or partial (hybrid) outsource model is the only one that really makes economic sense.

 Currently, you can find an MSP that charge monthly from $20 per seat up to $400 per seat.
 Sometimes that usually includes some hardware at the top end.
 Given what it takes to staff an IT department properly with qualified people that stay current on technical training, the low end of the scale will more than likely not give you the right result for your company.
 If you don’t spend the right amount, the cost will be significantly higher than what you are spending on IT.
 A quality managed service plan that is proactive and founded on a solid foundation of formal best practices.
 Typically this will generally run from $125 to $150 per user per month.
 If you have 50 users, then your monthly cost would range from $75000 to $90,000 per year…which is in the range of a single person above.
 The difference is that you get a fully staffed team that covers all roles required.